-Figure 7 Annual Energy Mix evolving at the current pace if the rates are stable from 2020 on
+Figure 8 Annual Energy Mix evolving at the current pace if the rates are stable from 2020 on (status 2020)

 The latest study called 2050+ aims to generate 34 TWh from photovoltaics in 2050.
-The 2021 record installation rate of 683.5 MWp/year is not sufficient to reach this objective by 2050 and should be raised to approximately 1000 MWp/year without taking into account the replacement of the installed capacity.
-Considering the replacement, the installation rate should reach 1100 MWp/year.
-The Figure 7 underlines the necessity to increase the installation rate showing how nuclear energy would be replaced by imports if each year a steady 475 MWp (based on 2020 new PV) is installed.
+The 2022 record installation rate of 1083.7 MWp/year is almost sufficient to reach this objective by 2050 without taking into account the replacement of the installed capacity.
+Given potential curtailment the 2050 target is 39 GWp.
+The Figure 8 underlines the necessity to increase the installation rate showing how nuclear energy would be replaced by imports if each year a steady 475 MWp (based on 2020 new PV) is installed.

 Despite having not reached yet the steady-state rate, Switzerland is on the right track.
 The newly installed capacity increases of more than 40% each year.
-With a forecast of the PV installed in 2022 of 850-900 MWp (Figure 3), the trend should continue.
+With a forecast of the PV installed in 2023 of 1'300 MWp (Figure 3), the trend should continue.